UK children's magazine promotes adult video games

 All three groups declined repeated requests for comment.

-London-based Comag is one of the largest magazine distributors in the UK with annual turnover of around 230 million pounds, according to its most recent accounts.
+London-based Comag is one of the largest magazine distributors in the UK with annual turnover of around 230 million pounds ($360 million), according to its most recent accounts.

 FREE PROMOTION